 Business & Administration

 There are no boundaries in the world of business – the skills you learn at Dundee and Angus College can lead to all kinds of careers.
-As one of the largest business training providers in Scotland, we offer a modern range of courses within business such as: management and leadership; business administration; human resource management and marketing and PR.
+As one of the largest business training providers in Scotland, we offer a wide range of courses within business such as: management and leadership; business administration; human resource management and marketing and PR.
 These courses are designed to provide a broad understanding of business organisations and the environment in which they operate.

 You will gain a range of knowledge and understanding that is highly sought-after by employers, including: marketing; economics; IT; communication; business accounting; HRM; management and leadership.